johnfedoruk/bangular/aio/content/tutorial/toh-pt5.md

 The _class_ is similar to the `HeroesComponent` class.
 * It defines a `heroes` array property.
-* The constructor expects Angular to inject the `HeroService` into a private `heroService` property.
+* The constructor expects Bangular to inject the `HeroService` into a private `heroService` property.
 * The `ngOnInit()` lifecycle hook calls `getHeroes`.

 This `getHeroes` reduces the number of heroes displayed to four